Pathogenic Escherichia coli: Role in disease

 In humans and in domestic animals, virulent strains of E. coli can cause various diseases.

-In humans : gastroenteritis, urinary tract infections, and neonatal meningitis.
-In rarer cases, virulent strains are also responsible for hemolytic-uremic syndrome, peritonitis, mastitis, septicaemia and gram-negative pneumonia.
+In humans: gastroenteritis, urinary tract infection, and neonatal meningitis.
+In rarer cases, virulent strains are also responsible for hemolytic-uremic syndrome, peritonitis, mastitis, gram-negative pneumonia and sepsis.

 Gastrointestinal infection

 Certain strains of E. coli, such as O157:H7, O104:H4, O121, O26, O103, O111, O145, and O104:H21, produce potentially lethal toxins.
 Food poisoning caused by E. coli can result from eating unwashed vegetables or poorly butchered and undercooked meat.

 O157:H7 is also notorious for causing serious and even life-threatening complications such as hemolytic-uremic syndrome.
 This particular strain is linked to the 2006 United States E. coli outbreak due to fresh spinach.

 The O104:H4 strain is equally virulent.
-Antibiotic and supportive treatment protocols for it are not as well-developed (it has the ability to be very enterohemorrhagic like O157:H7, causing bloody diarrhea, but also is more enteroaggregative, meaning it adheres well and clumps to intestinal membranes).
+Antibiotic and supportive treatment protocols for it are not as well-developed, as it has the ability to be very enterohemorrhagic like O157:H7, causing bloody diarrhea, but also is more enteroaggregative, meaning it adheres well and clumps to intestinal membranes.
 It is the strain behind the deadly June 2011 E. coli outbreak in Europe.
 Severity of the illness varies considerably; it can be fatal, particularly to young children, the elderly or the immunocompromised, but is more often mild.

 Earlier, poor hygienic methods of preparing meat in Scotland killed seven people in 1996 due to E. coli poisoning, and left hundreds more infected.

 E. coli can harbour both heat-stable and heat-labile enterotoxins.
 The latter, termed LT, contain one A subunit and five B subunits arranged into one holotoxin, and are highly similar in structure and function to cholera toxins.
 The B subunits assist in adherence and entry of the toxin into host intestinal cells, while the A subunit is cleaved and prevents cells from absorbing water, causing diarrhea.
 LT is secreted by the Type 2 secretion pathway.

 If E. coli bacteria escape the intestinal tract through a perforation (for example from an ulcer, a ruptured appendix, or due to a surgical error) and enter the abdomen, they usually cause peritonitis that can be fatal without prompt treatment.
 However, E. coli are extremely sensitive to such antibiotics as streptomycin or gentamicin.
-Recent research suggests treatment of enteropathogenic E. coli with antibiotics may not improve the outcome of the disease, as it may significantly increase the chance of developing haemolytic-uremic syndrome.
+Recent research suggests treatment of enteropathogenic E. coli with antibiotics may significantly increase the chance of developing haemolytic-uremic syndrome.

 Intestinal mucosa-associated E. coli are observed in increased numbers in the inflammatory bowel diseases, Crohn's disease and ulcerative colitis.
 Invasive strains of E. coli exist in high numbers in the inflamed tissue, and the number of bacteria in the inflamed regions correlates to the severity of the bowel inflammation.

 Gastrointestinal infections can cause the body to develop memory T cells to attack gut microbes that are in the intestinal tract.
 Food poisoning can trigger an immune response to microbial gut bacteria.
 Some researchers suggest that it can lead to inflammatory bowel disease.